AliaumeL/transducer-exercices/content/session-5.md

 lemma for $f$.
 Use this pumping argument to prove that `map-reverse` is not computable using a sweeping transducer.

-## Pumping 2DFTs {.exercise .challenging}
+## Pumping for sweeping 2DFTs {.exercise .challenging}

-Provide a pumping lemma for 2DFTs.
+Provide a pumping lemma for sweeping 2DFTs.
+Conclude that `map-reverse` is not computable using a sweeping transducer.

 ## Sweeping Minimization {.exercise .challenging}